Instructor, Department of Comparative Literature

 I received my Ph.D. in May 2020 from the Institute of Liberal Arts, an interdisciplinary program in the Laney Graduate College at Emory University.
 I earned a BA and an MA in Art History at Georgia State University.
 I was awarded a Piedmont Fellowship in Sustainability for the 2018-19 academic year, and I also work as the Program Coordinator for the Russian and East Asian Languages and Cultures Department at Emory.

-I have taught Twentieth-Century Visual Culture (IDS 216W) and have offered a special topics class through the interdisciplinary studies program (IDS 385 Sound and Vision: Art and Music as Technologies of Environmental Activism).
-I also designed a team-taught class which was a requirement for IDS majors (IDS 220: What Does It Mean to Be Human?).
+I have taught Twentieth-Century Visual Culture (IDS 216W) and have offered a special topics class through the interdisciplinary studies program (IDS 385 Sound and Vision: Art and Music as Technologies of Environmental Activism), IDS 220: What Does It Mean to Be Human?, and CPLT 202W Thinking with Fungi: Literature and Ecomedia in Conversation.

 My dissertation focuses on the work of Icelandic artist Björk, particularly her Biophilia and Utopia projects, in the contexts of environmental activism, audiovisual culture, and ecomusicology.